-Click on the links below for course descriptions, tuition costs (varies by course) and semesters offered.
+Click the links below for course descriptions, tuition costs (which vary by course) and semesters offered.

 Health Professions Electives – General